GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/singlenode/README.md

 ### Dataflux Lightning Checkpoint

-`--no-dataflux-ckpt`: If you are not benchmarking Dataflux Lightning Checkpoint, this will disable dataflux checkpointing and use the default lightning checkpointing instead.
+`--checkpoint=no-dataflux`: If you are not benchmarking Dataflux Lightning Checkpoint, this will disable dataflux checkpointing and use the default lightning checkpointing instead.

+`--checkpoint=asynccheckpointio`: This flag will enable asynchronous calls to `save_checkpoint` which will optimize CPU/GPU utilization by making save calls non-blocking.

 `--disable-multipart`: This flag will disable multipart upload performance improvements.
 In most cases this will dramatically reduce the upload speed of checkpoint saves and is not recommended.